djlrevic/csss-minion/README.md

 ## .help mc ##

 This can only be used within the #minecraft channel.
 When the command is used in correct channel, it will display commands specific to minecraft.
 Outside of the correct channel, it will display a message alerting the user to move to that channel.

+## Working List ##
+These are the modules that are done or need working on

+pagination, probably horribly broken

+modtools  # working as long as Henry defines wanted behavior dictionary  # working web # working memes # working poem # could use a rewrite, but working sfusearch #working translate # works remindme  # works wordart  # works tunes  # not working, replace with music cog REWRITE outlines  # working misc  # working announce  # works perfectly roads  # working classes  # working rtbf # errors out but appears to work

+music  # works well enough, doesn't delete music file levels  # probably going to break horribly due to ctx in onmessage info  # working, needs testing in actual MC channel devtools # not sure how it should work, will work once pagination does.